 4. Practice Self-Compassion: Forgiveness starts with yourself.
 Be kind and compassionate toward yourself, especially when you make mistakes.
 Remember that everyone makes mistakes and that self-compassion is essential for healing and growth.

 5. Set Boundaries: Forgiveness doesn't mean allowing yourself to be taken advantage of or abused.
 This is genuinely important to set healthy boundaries and protect yourself from further harm.
-This might mean limiting contact with the person who has hurt you, or it might mean establishing clear expectations for future interactions Most people skip this — try not to..
+This might mean limiting contact with the person who has hurt you, or it might mean establishing clear expectations for future interactions.

 6. Seek Professional Help: If you are struggling to forgive someone or yourself, consider seeking professional help.
-A therapist or counselor can provide you with support and guidance as you manage the process of forgiveness.
-They can also help you develop coping mechanisms for dealing with anger, resentment, and other difficult emotions Small thing, real impact.
-Practical, not theoretical..
+A therapist or counselor can provide you with support and guidance as you handle the process of forgiveness.
+They can also help you develop coping mechanisms for dealing with anger, resentment, and other difficult emotions.

 FAQ: Addressing Common Questions About Forgiveness